robece/cognitive-locator/README.md

 - Notification Hub.

 <img src="http://rcervantes.me/images/cognitive-locator-resources.png">

-**Cosmos DB configuration**

-From the portal is required generate the document collection 'Person' in the Cosmos DB service previously generated with the following parameters:

-- Database id: CognitiveLocator
-- Collection id: Person
-- Storage capactity: Fixed (10 GB)
-- Throughput (400 - 10,000 RU/s): 1000
-- (leave in blank the partition key field)

-**Azure Functions configuration**

 To run locally the Azure Functions project we need to configure the local settings file, let's go and create a local.settings.json file with the following information: